Southern Hospitality

 0–41 miles, flat terrain (except for one noteworthy bridge)

 Today is a flexible day for you to explore Charleston in the way you see fit.
 Included in your tour price is a narrated one hour carriage tour of downtown Charleston.
-This is absolutely the best way to soak up a combination of history, architecture and the overal beauty of the "Holy City."
+This is absolutely the best way to soak up a combination of history, architecture and the overall beauty of the “Holy City.”
 Afterward, join us on a ride that features the thrilling bike path over the Arthur Ravenel Bridge.
 Completed in 2005, this beautiful structure over the Cooper River dominates the Charleston skyline.
 From there, explore downtown Charleston on bike or foot on a self-guided tour.
 Visit the Citadel, Magnolia Cemetery and the College of Charleston at your own pace.
-Riders looking for more miles can explore Sullivan's Island, home to the oldest beach resort in the area.
+Riders looking for more miles can explore Sullivan’s Island, home to the oldest beach resort in the area.
 At its point is Fort Moultrie where you can learn about three centuries of coastal military history.
-The Fort defended Charleston's harbor from the Revolutionary War through WW II.
-Contiune the ride onto Isle of Palms the next island to the north, connected by bridge across the always scenic Breach Inlet.
+The Fort defended Charleston’s harbor from the Revolutionary War through WWII.
+Continue the ride onto Isle of Palms, the next island to the north, connected by bridge across the always scenic Breach Inlet.

 Day 5